 FBK ranks 1st in Italy for scientific excellence in three areas

-● FBK-ICT ranks first among the 24 evaluated centers in Engineering and Computer Science with an impressive score of 0.91 ahead of the Italian Institute of Technology (IIT).
-Out of the 5 FBK centers evaluated: 1st place also in the historical studies and Political and Social Sciences areas and 3rd place in Physics.
+● FBK-ICT ranks first among the 24 evaluated centres in Engineering and Computer Science with an impressive score of 0.91 ahead of the Italian Institute of Technology (IIT).
+Out of the 5 FBK centres evaluated: 1st place also in the historical studies and Political and Social Sciences areas and 3rd place in Physics.

 ● The Foundation ranks 2nd as well in the overall ranking of the 17 institutions evaluated for the quality of scientific production, with a +52% compared to the average.

 ● FBK at the top also for the economic and social impact (Third Mission): The Foundation ranks 1st for the employment impact in the number of spin-offs and spin-off acquired by the market, and 2nd for the number of operating spin-off companies and total revenue as well as for the number of patents.
 Mrs Baglieri (ANVUR): “Among the research institutions, FBK ranks first in terms of employees, thus creating many spin-offs that hire so much.”

 The Center for Information Technology at Fondazione Bruno Kessler (ICT-FBK) ranks 1st in Italy for Engineering and Information Science, with an extraordinary result of 0.91, while FBK as a whole ranks second among the best Italian research organizations for the quality of scientific production.

 FBK ranks 1st as well in the historical studies and political and social sciences areas and for employment impact and number of spin-offs acquired from the market (Third mission).
 This is the figure that emerges from the results of the national exercise on the Evaluation of Research Quality (VQR 2011- 2014) formally released yesterday in Rome in the presence of the Minister of Education, University and Research, Valeria Fedeli.